niteshsinwar/NestJS-blog-api/README.md

 ## Prerequisites
 To run this API, you will need:

--Node.js (v14 or later)
+- Node.js (v14 or later)
--MySQL (v8 or later)
+- MySQL (v8 or later)
--Postman (or another API development tool)
+- Postman (or another API development tool)

 ## Installation
 ### Clone this repository:
 git clone https://github.com/niteshsinwar/blog-api.git

 ### Install the dependencies:
--cd blog-api
+- cd blog-api
--npm install
+- npm install
 ### Set up the MySQL database:
--Create a new database called blog_db
+- Create a new database called blog_db
--Create a new user with full privileges on the blog database (make a note of the username and password)
+- Create a new user with full privileges on the blog database (make a note of the username and password)

 ### Configure the API:
--Creagte a new file called .env
+- Create a new file called .env
--Edit the values in the .env file to match your MySQL database configuration
+- Edit the values in the .env file to match your MySQL database configuration

 DB_HOST=localhost
 DB_PORT=3306